-Learning Support and Regents
+Learning Support

-Students enrolled in Learning Support and/or Regents' classes are eligible to receive financial aid until they have attempted 28 semester credit hours.
+Students enrolled in Learning Support classes are eligible to receive financial aid until they have attempted 28 semester credit hours.
 If a student is enrolled in Learning Support and/or regents classes after the 28 hours limit, the student must pay for those classes out of pocket.
 All classes will count in the SAP calculation.